foulde/python_project/README.md

 - `transcoding_mesurment_vizualisation.ipynb` contains the data analysis of the dataset through plots and the data preprocessing later used in `model_transcoding_mesurment.ipynb`.
 - `image_presentation_python` contains interestings plot save for the ppt .
 - `youtube_videos_vizualisation.ipynb` contain the data vizualisation for the other dataset `youtube_videos.tsv`.
+- `Python_project_presentation.pptx` contain the presentation of the project.
 - `README.md` this file

 ## Data description